raghavd17/simple_project/README.md

-# Simple_project
+#Sample Project to get started
     Simple project (SASS - ITCSS Method ) setup with Bower and grunt with basic setting to get started with new project.

-# Step 1
-Clone the project into you local syatem
-#Step 2
-Run these following commands to install the dependance
+#Frontend Technologies

+    The front-end development is powered primarily by Node, Bower, Grunt.
+    The Styles is written in Sass with the SCSS syntax.

+Requirements and Installation

+    Install Node with the installer.
+    Install Bower globally with $ npm install -g bower Install Grunt globally with $ npm install -g grunt

+#Development

+Install the required tool, utilities and libraries

-1. npm install
+$ npm install
-2. bower install
+$ bower install

-3.
+#Tasks

+This project uses Grunt to run automated tasks for development and production builds.

+    gulp watch: Watches the changes and compiles preprocessors.

+    grunt: Same as Grunt task runner, but will also run grunt test and not start up.

+    gulp jshint: Lints all *.js file in the source folder using eslint and runs all *.test.js file unit tests through Karma and Jasmine.